 When we review an audit, we do not review every aspect of the audit.
-As a result, the area below was not necessarily reviewed on every audit.
-In some cases, we assess the firm's compliance with specific PCAOB standards or rules on other audits that were not reviewed and include any instances of noncompliance below.
+As a result, the areas below were not necessarily reviewed on every audit.
+In some cases, we assess the firm's compliance with specific

+PCAOB standards or rules on other audits that were not reviewed and include any instances of noncompliance below.